kabads/kabads.github.io/content/ruby/2019-07-18-learning-ruby-case-statements.md

 status: publish
 title: Case Statements in Ruby - Learning Ruby 3
 ---
-If you are coming from using python, then you will be used to using a lot of ```if...elif...else``` statements to catch conditions in variables.
-Sometimes this can be tedious - in Ruby it is easier to use ```case``` statements.
+If you are coming from using python, then you will be used to using a lot of ```if...elif...else``` statements to catch conditions in variables. <!--more-->Sometimes this can be tedious - in Ruby it is easier to use ```case``` statements.

 Let's assume that you are checking for ages of people and want to classify them according to their age (it might be a sceranio of runners in a race and you want to find out who won each age range).
 Here you can use ```when```.